Cultural diversity in Puerto Rico: First settlers

-The French

-The French immigration to Puerto Rico began as a result of economic and political conditions in places such as Louisiana (USA) and Saint-Domingue (Haiti).
-On the outbreak of the French and Indian War, also known as the Seven Years' War (1754-1763), between the Kingdom of Great Britain and its North American Colonies against France, many of the French settlers fled to Puerto Rico.
-In the 1791, Saint-Domingue (Haiti) uprising, slaves were organized into an army led by the self-appointed general Toussaint Louverture and rebelled against the French.
-The ultimate victory of the slaves over their white masters came about after the Battle of Vertières in 1803.
-The French fled to Santo Domingo and made their way to Puerto Rico.
-Once there, they settled in the western region of the island in towns such as Mayagüez.
-With their expertise, they helped develop the island's sugar industry, converting Puerto Rico into a world leader in the exportation of sugar.
-French immigration from mainland France and its territories to Puerto Rico was the largest in number, second only to Spanish immigrants and today a great number of Puerto Ricans can claim French ancestry; 16 percent of the surnames on the island are either French or French-Corsican.

-Their influence in Puerto Rican culture is very much present and in evidence in the island's cuisine, literature and arts.
-The contributions of Puerto Ricans of French descent such as Manuel Gregorio Tavárez, Nilita Vientós Gastón and Fermín Tangüis can be found, but are not limited to, the fields of music, education and science.

 Royal Decree of Graces of 1815

 By 1825, the Spanish Empire had lost all of its territories in the Americas with the exception of Cuba and Puerto Rico.
 These two possessions, however, had been demanding more autonomy since the formation of pro-independence movements in 1808.
 Realizing that it was in danger of losing its two remaining Caribbean territories, the Spanish Crown revived the Royal Decree of Graces of 1815.

 The decree was printed in three languages — Spanish, English and French — intending to attract Europeans of non-Spanish origin, with the hope that the independence movements would lose their popularity and strength with the arrival of new settlers.

 Under the Spanish Royal Decree of Graces, immigrants were granted land and initially given a "Letter of Domicile" after swearing loyalty to the Spanish Crown and allegiance to the Catholic Church.
 After five years they could request a "Letter of Naturalization" that would make them Spanish subjects.
 The Royal Decree, was intended for non-Hispanic Europeans and not Asians nor people that were not Christian.

 In 1897, the Spanish Cortés also granted Puerto Rico a Charter of Autonomy, which recognized the island's sovereignty and right to self-government.
 By April 1898, the first Puerto Rican legislature was elected and called to order.